atilimcetin/global-matting/README.md

 ## Benchmark

 After evaluating the results on the [alpha matting evaluation website](http://alphamatting.com/), this implementation (with matting Laplacian as post-processing) ranks 5th in SAD and 6th in MSE (the original implementation ranks 10th in SAD and 9th in MSE).
 Running time is less than 1 seconds for an 800x600 image.
-Hence this implementation is one of the highest ranked among the fast matting methods.
+Hence, this implementation is one of the highest ranked among the fast matting methods.

 ## Example